mantidproject/mantid/docs/source/api/python/mantid/kernel/TimeSeriesProperty.rst

 TimeSeriesProperty
 ==================

-A TimeSeriesProperty is a specialised [[Property]] class that holds time/value pairs.
+A TimeSeriesProperty is a specialised :class:`mantid.kernel.Property` class that holds time/value pairs.
 It offers a selection of statistics through it's Python interface which you can use in your scripts.

 Introduction
 ============

-To get hold of a time series property, you need to get the handle to the object from the [[Run]] object.
+To get hold of a time series property, you need to get the handle to the object from the :class:`mantid.api.Run` object.

-To get the statistics object, you then call <code>getStatistics()</code> on the property.
+To get the :class:`mantid.kernel.TimeSeriesPropertyStatistics` object, you then call ``getStatistics()`` on the property.

 This allows you to access the following attributes: